Vaiwcern/Language-Learning-Mobile-Application/README.md

 You can [📄 View the project report (PDF)](report.pdf) or ▶️ [Watch demo video on YouTube](https://youtu.be/ByzojncIdvE?si=ypMQmS76E8vLIM8r)

+## 🛠️ Development Process

+This project was developed over the course of a semester (4 months), following a standard software engineering workflow.
+The full process included:

+- **Requirement analysis**: Understanding the problem and defining functional and non-functional requirements
+- **System design**: Planning the overall architecture, database schema, and application structure
+- **Implementation**: Developing the frontend (Android) and backend (Flask) components
+- **Testing**: Performing both unit and integration testing to ensure functionality and reliability
+- **Deployment**: Running and validating the system on real devices and local servers
+- **Evaluation & improvement**: Gathering feedback, fixing bugs, and improving usability

+All related reports and documentation can be found in the [`/process_report/`](process_report/) folder.

 # 🏗️ Architecture

 The application follows a **three-tier architecture** consisting of: